Student Wellbeing and Engagement Policy

 Students are able to complete their schooling between 4 and 7 years based on individual needs.
 The rate that students move through their schooling is based on ability, not the year that a student was born.
 Students can attempt VCE subjects after Entry class requirements are completed.

-Students can enrol in their university degree through Open Universities whilst still at school.
+Students can enrol in a university extension subject whilst still at school.

 Students are involved in staff selection panels.
 The AEU has been consulted regarding this.